Vive-bit/simple-ticketsystem/README.md

+# Disclaimer
+This Bot was made ~9 Monthes ago.
+You can see my newest projects on my Profile

 # simple-ticketsystem
-A modern Ticketsystem for Discord Bots written in python
+A simple Ticketsystem for Discord Bots written in python OUTDATED